entrypoint-lv/AspNet.Identity.EntityFramework6/README.md

             }
           }

-2. Init Identity with provided IdentityUser, IdentityRole, UserStore and RoleStore in Startup.cs:
+2. Make sure that you inherit your data context from the provided IdentityDbContext:

         using AspNet.Identity.EntityFramework6;

+        public class AppDbContext : IdentityDbContext
+        {
+            public AppDbContext(string nameOrConnectionString) : base(nameOrConnectionString) { }
+        }

+2. Init Asp.Net Identity with provided IdentityUser, IdentityRole, UserStore and RoleStore in Startup.cs.
+Also, don't forget to configure the dependency injection for your data context as well:

+        using AspNet.Identity.EntityFramework6;

         public class Startup
         {
             public void ConfigureServices(IServiceCollection services)
             {
+                services.AddScoped<DbContext, AppDbContext>(f => {
+                    return new AppDbContext(Configuration["Data:DefaultConnection:ConnectionString"]);
+                });

                 services.AddIdentity<IdentityUser, IdentityRole>()
                     .AddRoleStore<RoleStore>()
                     .AddUserStore<UserStore>()
                     .AddDefaultTokenProviders();
             }
         }

-## Different type for primary keys
+## Your own POCOs

-Here is how you can use Int32 instead of default String for primary keys:
+Of course, you can inherit from provided POCOs in order to add new properties or change the type of the primary key for user and role.
+In the following example we add some properties and use Int32 instead of default String as the primary key type:

-1. Create your own POCOs by inheriting from provided ones:
+1. Create your own derived POCOs:

         using AspNet.Identity.EntityFramework6;

-        public class AppUser: IdentityUser<int, AppUserLogin, AppUserRole, AppUserClaim> { }
+        public class AppUser: IdentityUser<int, AppUserLogin, AppUserRole, AppUserClaim> {

+            public virtual string MyNewProperty { get; set; }

+        }

         public class AppUserRole : IdentityUserRole<int> { }